Chapter 8: Rhetoric and Narrative

 Narrative Coherence

-Internal consistency with characters acting reliably.
-The story and the plot itself hang together and make sense.
-Things don’t come unexpectedly.
+Narrative coherence describes the degree of internal consistency within a story: characters act reliably, events unfold in a manner that is expected, the story and the plot hang together with few contradictions.
+When a character suddenly appears in different clothing because of poor editing, or when plot lines are dropped, it draws the audience’s attention to the absence of narrative coherence.
 Narrative coherence is the equivalent of making an argument in the rational world paradigm.
 When the characters behave reliably, the story works, and we trust the plot’s consistency.
 We become extremely wary when details are left out.

 Narrative Fidelity